 Remember, this is a checklist for top achievers, so always keep in mind your key priorities:

 Grades are the most important factor for college admissions, and your well-being is the most important factor period.
 This plan should help eliminate stress by dividing 40 months of work more evenly across your four years of high school.
 You don’t want to end up stressed and overworked during your junior year.

 9th Grade Checklist: Before 9th grade

 Remember, we said to start early and divide the work over time.

 Preparing early and consistently is the key to not becoming overwhelmed during the fall and spring semester.
 Start your high school career on the right note by entering your freshmen year confident and ready.

 With that said, here is your to-do list:

 Many students struggle with the environment changes, increased expectations, and decreased one-on-one help during high school.
 Add new and challenging courses to the mix, and you’ll see why many freshmen’s grades dip.
-Check out our Spring H.S.
-Honors courses for 8th graders, designed specifically to help future freshmen avoid this problem by learning exemplary Algebra or Algebra II skills.
-Or review our Summer H.S.
-Honor courses that teach students up to 60% of the upcoming curriculum in courses such as Geometry, Biology, or Chemistry.
+Check out our H.S.
+Honors courses, designed specifically to help future freshmen avoid this problem by learning exemplary Algebra or Algebra II skills and learning up to 60% of the upcoming curriculum in courses such as Geometry, Biology, or Chemistry.

 You may be thinking, “Wait.
 Isn’t it way too early to start?”